LOCATION IS MANY THINGS

 PLAN AHEAD for your school holidays book early to secure SANDJUNES - if you miss out this year book for next year - also you can check availability for SANDJUNES sister property DINGOSDEN

-SANDJUNES is fully self contained, clean and comfortable with lots of great cooking gear,crockery and cutlery, coffee plunger, rain water, deep freezer for the catch, 24hour solar power 240 volts with automatic generator backup-just bring your own linen and food-you will find yourself wanting to be one of the regulars
+SANDJUNES is fully self contained, clean and comfortable with good cooking gear, crockery and cutlery, coffee plunger, rain water, deep freezer for the catch, 24hour solar power 240 volts with automatic generator backup-just bring your own linen and food-you will find yourself wanting to be one of the regulars

 Talk to us about SCENIC FLIGHTS - see fraser from the air